KhronosGroup/Vulkan-ValidationLayers/tests/README.md

 The Profile Layer can be found in the Vulkan SDK, otherwise, they will need to be cloned from [Vulkan Profiles](https://github.com/KhronosGroup/Vulkan-Profiles).
 The Validation Layers test builds a test driver (Also known as a `MockICD` or a null driver).

-**NOTE**: While using the Test Driver and Profiles layer the test will not be able to use Device Profiles API (`VK_LAYER_LUNARG_device_profile_api`) at the same time.
-- If a feature is needed, it can be adjusted in the profile JSON
-- Allowing both adds complexity due to the order the layers must be in, while adding little over value to test coverage

 Here is an example of setting up and running the Profile layer with Test Driver on a Linux environment

 ```bash